-Provide the number of teachers prepared by subject area for academic year 2014-15.
+Provide the number of teachers prepared by subject area for academic year 2015-16.
 For the purposes of this section, number prepared means the number of program completers.
 "Subject area" refers to the subject area(s) an individual has been prepared to teach.
 An individual can be counted in more than one subject area. (§205(b)(1)(H)

-Figures 8 and 9 below depict the distribution of program completers by subject matter areas by routes.
-For the Traditional route, nearly half (50 percent) were in the elementary education followed by less than one-tenth in special education.
-English and World Languages together accounted for 16 percent; Science/Mathematics for 11 percent; and Social Sciences for 8 percent.
-Low incidence credential areas such as Agriculture, Art, Business, ITE, Music, and Physical Education (PE) together accounted for the remaining 7 percent.
-The distribution differed significantly for the Alternative route: about one-third (29 percent) were in elementary education and more than one-third (36 percent) were in special education.
-English and World Languages accounted for 10 percent and Science/Mathematics for 17 percent.
-Social Sciences accounted for 3 percent and the remaining 4 percent was in low incidence areas such as Agriculture, Art, Business, ITE, Music and PE.
+Figure 7 below depicts the distribution of program completers by subject matter areas by route.
+For the Traditional route, nearly half (47 percent) were in the elementary education followed by less than one-tenth (7 percent) in special education.
+Program completers in English and world languages together accounted for 19 percent; mathematics and science for 11 percent; and social sciences for 10 percent.
+Low incidence credential areas such as agriculture, art, business, ITE, music, and physical education (PE) together accounted for the remaining 6 percent.
+The distribution differed significantly for the Alternative route: more than one-third (34 percent for IHE-Based and 31 percent for not IHE-Based, respectively) were in elementary education.
+Another one-third (32 percent for IHE-Based and 37 percent for not IHE-Based) were in special education.
+Program completers in English and world languages accounted for about 10 percent; mathematics and science for 13 percent for Alternative, IHE-Based and 16 percent for not IHE-Based route.
+Social sciences accounted for 4-5 percent and the remaining 5 percent was in low incidence areas such as agriculture, art, business, ITE, music and PE.

-Though more than half the teachers prepared were in elementary and special education for both routes, the proportions were almost reversed.
-For the Traditional route elementary education was 50 percent and special education was 8 percent, whereas for the Alternative route it was 29 percent for elementary education and 36 percent for special education.
-For the Alternative route, program completers in Science/Mathematics subjects were 6 percentage points higher and in Social Sciences 5 percentage points lower than for the Traditional route.
-For the Traditional route, English and World Languages were 5 percentage points higher than for the Alternative route.
-It is clear that higher proportion of program completers in the Alternative route pursue credentials in shortage areas such as Science/Mathematics, and special education.
+Though more than half the teachers prepared were in elementary and special education for all routes, the proportions differed significantly.
+For the Traditional route elementary education was 48 percent and special education was 7 percent, whereas for the Alternative IHE-Based route it was 34 percent for elementary education and 32 percent for special education; for Alternative, not IHE-Based, it was 31 percent for elementary education and 37 percent for special education.
+The percentage points of program completers in mathematics and science were higher for Alternative route: by 2 points for Alternative, IHE-Based and by 4 points for Alternative, not IHE-

+Based; however, lower in social sciences (by 5 percentage points) and in world languages (by 7-8 percentage points) than the Traditional route.
+The findings indicate that a higher proportion of program completers in the Alternative route pursue credentials in shortage areas such as mathematics, science, and special education.